manuelcasanova/mapbox_practice/README.md

 Follow request notifications.
 Show in General Notifications

-On Follow request: Show how long ago "Less than 1 day" or 1, 2, 3 days, etc.

 Rides - discussion.
 Messages (from: name and picture, date and time, comment.
 ADD a comment, delete a comment)

 Administrator: admin users, admin maps, admin rides, admin comments.
 If inappropiate. do not delete, keep in db, but do not show on front end, but a note "message removed due to..."